Increasing use of Mobile Money in Low-income Areas

 People in developing countries may not own a mobile phone due to the cost.
 And in cases which the poor may own a mobile phone, they may still be accustomed to their established systems of cash management.
 In these scenarios, using customer-centric approaches to develop products that take people’s needs into account can help foster adaptation and adoption.

 Young adults can be quicker to try out new technical and subsequent financial services.
-Convincing young adults to adopt mobile money services and then to spread the word among their neighborhood and families can be a plausible, but still challenging, route to success.
+Convincing young adults to adopt mobile money services and then to spread the word among their neighbourhood and families can be a plausible, but still challenging, a route to success.

 Product competence and behavior of agents toward customers can make the difference in a positive approach to increasing use products and services – or a failure to deliver the needed support to enable customers to use mobile money systems.

 To overcome some of these issues that may inhibit the positive impact of mobile money, PHB Development has been working with providers on identifying various solutions such as:

 - Implementing voice recognition technology and call centers to support less literate customers using mobile devices;

 - Using pictograms, icons and visual communications to explain the product, and to support customers;

 - Ensuring products are developed in the most-spoken languages of the country in focus – not just the official language;

 - Using human-centric design approach to develop products addressing customers’ needs, therefore establishing tangible benefits for those are using or will begin using the mobile products and services;

 - Ensuring customers are involved throughout the whole design and development process of a new product with regular interactions.
 This “rapid prototyping” is an opportunity to test a new product and its features with customers to see if they can understand and use it easily.
 Product developers can then make needed adjustments before a larger pilot and the rollout;